 In dropshipping SEO, make sure your description tags encourage clicks.
 Give the person a reason to want to click through by letting them know what they’ll find.
 It could be a great price, a how-to guide, or an attention-grabbing list.
 Read the title tags and meta descriptions of higher ranked pages.
 How can you write something that outranks them?

 SEO Guide to Backlinks

 When learning how to SEO, backlinks play an important role in driving traffic back to your site.
-Backlinks are links that point from another website to your website.
-Combined with the content on your website, they are the most important thing to get a website to rank high in the search engines.
+Backlinks are links which point from another website back to your website.
+Combined with the content on your website, they are the most important things you can use to get a website to rank highly in search engines.
 Search engines take extreme measures to ensure that a website’s backlinks are organic.
-Don’t buy backlinks to game the search engine’s systems.
-Your site will be penalized.
+Don’t buy backlinks to increase your domain authority– your site will be penalized.

-Here is the main jargon you’ll need to know with regards to backlinks:
+Here is the main jargon you’ll need to know in regards to backlinks:

 - Do follow – these pass authority and help your site rank better.

 - No follow – these link to you, but they do not pass authority so they will not help your website rank.
 They contain rel=”nofollow” somewhere in the <a href=” “> tag.
 You need a natural mix of do and no follow links, so don’t be upset if you get some.

 - Keyword rich (anchor text) – these are links off of specific phrases or keywords (anchors).